Thailand 1 Month Itinerary

 Week 1: Exploring Bangkok and Central Thailand

-Some must-see highlights include:
+Some must-see temples include:

 - The Grand Palace and Wat Phra Kaew